 range of face roll.
 But the optimum is less critical at "normal" face

 - The clubhead's loft at impact will impart a certain launch

 angle and backspin.
 And it will be backspin;

 in spite of what TV commentators and self-proclaimed experts say, there

 is no drive except a worthless total duck-hook that has topspin.

-- If you hit the ball above the center of gravity, gear
+- If you hit the ball above the center of gravity for the clubhead, gear

 effect introduces some topspin.
 It is never close to the backspin